Applications Open for Summer & Winter 2026 Programs

 Key Points to Address:

-- Balancing patient autonomy with medical advice.
+• Balancing patient autonomy with medical advice.

-- Ethical considerations in emerging medical technologies.
+• Ethical considerations in emerging medical technologies, including CRISPR access and cost.

 The Future of Personalized Medicine

-Personalized medicine promises treatments tailored to individual genetic profiles, potentially revolutionizing patient care.
+Personalized medicine promises treatments matched to individual genetic profiles, potentially revolutionizing patient care.
 Argue the benefits of personalized medicine in improving treatment outcomes, reducing side effects, and driving forward the frontier of medical research.

 Key Points to Address:

-- How personalized medicine differs from traditional approaches.
+• How personalized medicine differs from traditional approaches.

-- The potential benefits and challenges.
+• The potential benefits and challenges, including the testing-to-treatment gap.

 Global Health Initiatives